Trans minors protected from parents under Washington law

 OLYMPIA, Wash. — Minors seeking gender-affirming care in Washington will be protected from the intervention of estranged parents under a measure Gov. Jay Inslee signed into law Tuesday.

-Existing Washington law generally requires licensed shelters and host homes to notify parents within 72 hours when a minor comes into their care.
+Licensed shelters and host homes in Washington had generally been required to notify parents within 72 hours when a minor came into their care.
 Under the new law, facilities can instead contact the state Department of Children, Youth and Families, which could then attempt to reunify the family if feasible.
 Youths will also be allowed to stay at host homes — private, volunteer homes that temporarily house young people without parental permission.

+“With this bill, Washington leads the way by taking a more compassionate, developmentally appropriate, and reasoned approach to support these youth as they access gender-affirming treatment and reproductive health care services,” Inslee said shortly before signing the measure.

 More than a half-dozen states, from New Jersey to Vermont to Colorado, have passed or are considering similar bills or executive orders around transgender health care, civil rights and other legal protections.
 In Michigan, Democratic Gov. Gretchen Whitmer in March signed a bill outlawing discrimination on the basis of gender identity and sexual orientation for the first time in her state.